 Córdoba grew enormously and became the most cultured city in Europe.
 The Umayyad family filled the city with palaces and mosques, which can still be seen to the present day.

-Aside from being a beautiful city, Seville boasts a rich cultural heritage.
-Capital of southern Spain’s Andalusia region, the city used to be the capital of Muslim Spain and, thanks to the ʿAbbādid and the subsequent Almoravid and Almohad dynasties, it became an important cultural and commercial center in Europe.
+The capital city of southern Spain’s Andalusia region, Seville also used to be the capital of Muslim Spain and, thanks to the ʿAbbādid and the subsequent Almoravid and Almohad dynasties, it became one of the most important cultural and commercial centers in all of Europe.

 During your trip to Seville, do not forget to walk around the Maestranza bullfighting ring and take long walks along the Guadalquivir River.
 You can also go to a Flamenco concert, as the city is commonly linked to this dramatic, soulful, and beautiful Spanish art.